 It’s a selection of tools that allows marketers to have more empathy with their customers and users.
 The marketing tools might change, but how customer and user data comes together to bring new discoveries and insights to the marketing team remain consistent with a CDP.

 Pros: CDPs focus on data unification and merging, with integrations into any best-of-breed marketing tools.
 Certain CDPs include layers of data science to imbue insights a predictive edge.
 Machine learning merges identities and profiles into one place, doing all that data heavy lifting so marketers can focus on, well, great marketing.

 Cons: CDPs focus on customer and user data collection, management, and unification.
 They typically don’t feature marketing execution abilities.

-Closing the Gap: Now that customer and user data are unified and actionable by interaction and behavior, it's up to CDP users to continue to invest in best-in-class tools and run web standard, trackable campaigns to ensure their data is up-to-date and that behavioral scoring and segmentation are accurate.
+Closing the Gap: Now that customer and user data are unified and actionable through interaction and behavior, it’s up to CDP users to continue to invest in best-in-class tools and run web-standard, trackable campaigns to ensure their data is up-to-date and that behavioral scoring and segmentation are accurate.
 Over time, this brings digital marketers much closer to relevant, truly one-to-one marketing.

 If the marketing technology landscape over the last decade has told us anything, it’s that marketing tools will come and go.
 Our understanding of customers and users only gets better with the amount of effort and quality of tools that we use.